zvada/technology/docs/software/container-development-guide.md

 DockerHub repository.

 !!! note "Automatic weekly rebuilds"
-    If the repo's Travis-CI is configured as above, container images will automatically rebuilds, and therefore pick up new packages available in minefield once per week.
+    If the repo's Travis-CI is configured as above, container images will automatically rebuild, and therefore pick up new packages available in minefield once per week.

 Managing Tags in DockerHub